ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 ## Conclusion

-Our is to make government data meaningful and actionable.
+Our mission is to make government data meaningful and actionable.
 Our tools and datasets, like the one we're open-sourcing today, are designed to make government data useful.
 We hope this helps.

 Stay tuned for updates and join us in shaping the future of building permit data!
 Explore the dataset, unleash its potential, and let's do great things together.